metabrainz/picard-docs/source/getting_started/download.rst

 easy to install, and are stable versions which are less likely to have bugs in experimental or new functionality.

-However, any users wishing to contribute to the development of Picard or its Plugins may want to run from source code, downloading it from Github using a version of Git on their own computer.
+However, any users wishing to contribute to the development of Picard or its Plugins may want to run from source code, downloading it from GitHub using a version of Git on their own computer.
 If you want to contribute to the Picard code but you don't understand what the previous sentance said, then you have a bit of a learning curve. :-)

 The latest version of MusicBrainz Picard is always available for download from the `Picard